A voxel-level approach to brain age prediction: A method to assess regional brain aging: Results

-\textbf{Contribution 2: Ablation study to show the importance of using a multitask architecture: } As stated in Section \ref{subsec:ablation}, the proposed three-task (multitask) model is expected to show superior performance compared to the one-task and two-task counterparts.
+\textbf{Contribution 2: Ablation study to show the importance of using a multitask architecture: } As stated in Section \ref{subsec:ablation}, the proposed three-task (multitask) model is expected to show superior performance on the voxel-level brain age prediction task compared to the one-task and two-task counterparts.
 An ablation study is performed by designing experiments with the same model architecture with different task combinations, and it can be observed in Table \ref{tab:results_main}, that the 3-output proposed model outperforms the 1-output and 2-output models with statistically significant results (p\textless{}0.05) on the internal Cam-CAN test set.
 To further validate the findings, all ablation study models are subjected to evaluation using the CC359 dataset.
 This dataset comprises data acquired from 3 distinct scanner vendors, each acquired at 2 different magnetic field strengths.
 Consequently, this dataset is segregated into 6 subsets, all sharing similar acquisition protocols.
 The evaluation is conducted independently on each subset (refer to Table \ref{ablation}) for every ablation experiment model.
-It is observed that the proposed model outperforms the 1-output and 2-output models on 3 out of 6 subsets (Philips 1.5T, Philips 3T, Siemens 1.5T), comes close second on 2 subsets (Siemens 3T, and GE 3T) and takes the third spot on the final subset (GE 1.5T).
-Closely inspecting the subsets where the proposed model did not take the lead, it was observed that for both Siemens 3T and GE 3T subsets, the proposed mode ranked second with an average MAE on the test set differing by no more than 1 year.
-Similarly, in the GE 1.5T subset, where the proposed model secured the third position, the difference between the top-ranking model and the proposed three-task model was approximately 0.2 years.
+It is observed that the proposed model outperforms the 1-output \nw{(V)} and 2-output models \nw{(S+V, G+V)} on 3 out of 6 subsets (Philips 1.5T, Philips 3T, Siemens 1.5T), comes close second on 1 subset (GE 3T) and takes the third spot on the 2 subsets (GE 1.5T, and Siemens 3T).
+Closely inspecting the subsets where the proposed model did not take the lead, it was observed that for the GE 3T subset, the proposed mode ranked second with an average MAE on the test set differing by no more than 0.2 years.
+Similarly, on GE 1.5T and Siemens 3T subsets, where the proposed model secured the third position, the difference between the top-ranking model and the proposed three-task model was at best 1 year.

+\nw{The Wilcoxon-Signed Rank test was performed to assess the statistical significance of the results.
+For each subset of CC359, the winning model was compared to the remaining three models, and multiple comparisons were accounted for by performing the Holm-Bonferroni correction.
+For each test set, if the winning model was found to have significant results against another model, the symbol assigned to the model has been shown beside the MAE value in column 3.
+It can be observed that even though the proposed model obtained significantly better results against all the other model variants only on the Siemens 1.5T test set, the performance is consistently better than any other variants of the proposed model.
+The 1-output \nw{(V)} and 2-output \nw{(S+V, G+V)} models only performed significantly better than 1 or 2 other models whereas the proposed model consistently had significantly better results than 2 or 3 of the other model variants.}